MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-create-a-bot-project.md

 ### [C#](#tab/csharp)

 In ASP.NET, you register objects and object creation methods in the **Startup.cs** file.
-The `ConfigureServices` method loads the connected services, as well as their keys from **appsettings.json** or Azure Key Vault (if there are any), connects state, and so on.
+The `ConfigureServices` method loads the connected services, as well as their keys (if there are any) from **appsettings.json**, connects state, and so on.
 Here, the adapter and bot are defined to be available through dependency injection.
 Then, the `Configure` method finishes the configuration of your app.

 `ConfigureServices` and `Configure` are called by the runtime when the app starts.